 - The drawing board should be soft so that pins can be easily fixed on it.

 - The angle of incidence should lie between 30° and 60°.

 - All pins base should be in a straight line.

-- The distance between the pins P and Q or the pins R and S, minimum 5cm gap should be maintained.
+- The distance between the pins P and Q or the pins R and S, a minimum 5 cm gap should be maintained.

 - Using a sharp pencil, draw thin lines.